 If the grain is aligned parallel to the strings, it will add brightness and sustain.
 This is called quarter sawn.
 If the grain is aligned perpendicular to the strings, it is called flat-sawn.
 It has a character that is slightly warmer.

 Knowing in which direction the wood grain is aligned can help you achieve the sound you are looking for.
+It also plays a role in the strength of the scarf headstock design.

 Quarter-Sawn vs Flat Sawn Guitar Necks